 Although the statements of fact and data in this report have been obtained from, and are based upon, sources that the Firm believes to be reliable, we do not guarantee their accuracy, and any such information may be incomplete or condensed.
 All opinions included in this report constitute the Firm’s judgment as of the date of this report and are subject to change without notice.
 This report is for informational purposes only and is not intended as an offer or solicitation with respect to the purchase or sale of any security.
 A complete list of all securities recommended by KCM in the preceding year, a fully compliant GIPS composite report, and the list of composite descriptions are available upon request from KCM at 10829 Olive Blvd., Suite 100.
 St. Louis, MO, 63141.

 The SMID Cap Value Composite will be invested in value securities of predominately small and mid cap companies that generally have a market capitalization that is reflective of the Russell 2500™ Value Index.
 The Investment Manager generally looks for undervalued companies generating cash flow returns on invested capital greater than industry peers.
 SMID Cap Value portfolios generally demonstrate valuations below and growth characteristics at or above those of the benchmark.
-The weighted average market capitalization of the Portfolio will generally be within 50% of the average market capitalization of the Russell 2500™ Value Index.
+The weighted average market capitalization of the Portfolio will generally be reflective of the Russell 2500™ Value Index.
 The U.S. Dollar is the currency used to express performance.

 Composite specific data provided within this presentation has been calculated from accounts that are discretionary as defined in this paragraph.
 The assets shown are derived only from discretionary accounts.
 Non-discretionary accounts, as defined by KCM, are accounts that are not included in the composite due to one or any combination of the following criteria: there were significant cash inflows or outflows within the account; the account’s asset level did not meet the minimum requirement to remain in the composite; the account assets are managed by others using our non-discretionary model.
 The temporary removal of such an account occurs at the beginning of the month and the account re-enters the composite the month after the criteria has been met.

 The Russell 2500™ Value Index measures the performance of small to mid-cap value segment of the U.S. equity universe.
-It includes those Russell 2500™ companies with lower price-to-book ratios and lower forecasted growth values.
-The Russell 2500™ Value Index is constructed to provide a comprehensive and unbiased barometer for the small to mid-cap value market.
+It includes those Russell 2500™ companies with relatively lower price-to-book ratios, lower I/B/E/S forecast medium term (2 year) growth and lower sales per share historical growth (5 year). and lower forecasted growth values.
+The Russell 2500™ Value Index is constructed to provide a comprehensive and unbiased barometer for the small to mid-cap growth market.
 The Index is completely reconstituted annually to ensure larger stocks do not distort the performance and characteristics of the true small to mid-cap opportunity set and that the represented companies continue to reflect value characteristics.

 Chief Investment Officer, Portfolio Manager